alifeee/weeknotes/README.md

 ### Process

-1. Create new markdown file with Markor
-1. Write content
 1. Open MGit.
+Create new file in `./weeknotes/`.
+1. Open file with Markor and write content
-Stage changes, commit changes, and push changes (just like normal Git)
+1. Exit back to MGit, then stage, commit, and push changes (just like normal Git)
 1. When pushed to git, the [pages.yml](./.github/workflows/pages.yml) workflow runs, building the website with [11ty](https://www.11ty.dev/) and publishing it to my GitHub pages site at <https://weeknotes.alifeee.co.uk>